371student/SENG371Project/README.md

 #### Methodology
 * Write a script that would iteratively move through the history of the master branch of a software project, and then use [Snakefood](http://furius.ca/snakefood/) to capture the complexity of the dependency graph at that point in time.
 This complexity metric - or “Coupling Factor” - will be calculated as the ratio of dependency-graph edges to nodes (at that point in time).
 * Edit the source code of [GitStats](https://github.com/hoxu/gitstats) to serve monthly-growth information about the same project.
-This growth metric - or “Growth Factor” - will be calculated as the total amount of lines added over a period of time.
+This growth metric - or “Growth Factor” - will be calculated as the total amount of lines added over a period of time divided by 100.
 * Compare the information obtained in the ways mentioned above by plotting the two factors over time, and against one-another.
 The graph comparing the Coupling Factor and Growth Factor for a particular project can then be analyzed to determine if the project’s complexity is increasing over time relative to its growth.
 The graph can also be compared to the comparison graphs of other projects, and conclusions about project health can be drawn.

 #### Data Sources